 (1) “To Make You Feel My Love” by Bob Dylan: my live cover here is very raw, recorded on Garage Band, no studio pro, no editing/splicing, no effects, no walls; just me and the uke on a single track (and possibly a neighbor’s dog or muscle car in the background, sorry; I must work my way up to better accommodations):

 (2) “Sway” a.k.a. “¿Quién sera?”, composed by Luis Demetrio & Pablo Beltrán Ruiz; English lyrics by Norman Gimbel.
 For my cover excerpt here, please forgive video/sound quality; it’s a phone!
-It’s at the following link:
+It’s at the following link via the thumbnail:

 That’s my vintage uke in that vid – 40-something years old and counting; my folks bought it in Hawaii in 1971.
 It has sentimental value mostly; I use higher-quality ukes now and I really want to preserve it.
 And… (oops if you’re reading their description) – just to clarify, 🙂 the name is spelled Eilee – and pronounced like Riley without the R. By the way, Infinitus Pi (where this vid was shot) makes awesome-tasty pizza, and can supply a great gluten-free crust as well!
 (Disclaimer: so far they have no idea I’m pitching them.
 I just love their Pi, especially the Tamika, drrooooolllll….)
 We frequent the Broomfield locale.
 That’s my hubby trying to dodge the camera in the background.
 Caught ya!
 (He better get used to the attention; he’s learning electric bass). 😉